rivkabarrosp/notebooks/README.md

 This repository contains notebooks used in different projects.
 Projects aren't necessarily related.
 This is for documentation purposes.

-You'll find the following projects here:
+You'll find informations regarding the following projects bellow:

 1. **When Was the Golden Age of Video Games?**